Research, Professional and Creative Activity

 Research efforts focus on contemporary and social issues in US history and historic preservation, in particular the effects of sea level rise on cultural resources.

-- 2013 Joy McCann Foundation Grant: Menorcans in St. Augustine through Public Archaeology
+- 2013 Joy McCann Foundation Community Enrichment Grant co-recipient for Public Archaeology in St. Augustine

 - 2015 Historic St. Augustine Research Institute and St. Augustine Foundation Research Grant: Kenan Women in St. Augustine

 - 2015 Roy Eugene Graham Award for Excellence in Historic Preservation Education, inaugural award - Florida Trust for Historic Preservation

 - 2015 Hotel Ponce de Leon: The Rise, Fall and Rebirth of Flagler’s Gilded Age Palace, University Press of Florida

 - 2015 St. Augustine America’s First City: A Story of Unbroken History & Enduring Spirit, associate editor

 - 2016 Dean's Award for Excellence in Service and Professional Development